X

 Post Dam (1984-Present)

-In 1984, the completion of the McPhee Dam had a marked effect on the hydrology and irrigation usage of the Dolores.
+In 1984, the completion of McPhee Dam had a marked effect on the hydrology and irrigation usage of the Dolores.
 The dam allows for storage of spring snowmelt flows, and a greater degree of control over summer irrigation.
 This style of irrigation creates droughts in the spring, when all the runoff is being stored in the dam, rather than flowing downstream as it would un-dammed.

 Bird's eye view of a reservoir, dam, and river below

-The McPhee Dam, completed in 1984.
+McPhee Dam, completed in 1984.
+Image from Mitch Tobin, The Water Desk

 Vegetation change on the lower Dolores River